 Lord Howe advanced Cotton to the rank of commander on 3 April 1779, and he was posted to the Boyne 70 on 10 August.
 With this ship he fought in the Battle of Martinique on 17 April 1780 where she lost two men killed, and in the subsequent Leeward Islands campaign from May July including the fleet skirmishes in the former month.
 During these further actions his vessel was so badly damaged that she had to be detached to St. Lucia, and he brought her home to England to be paid off on 17 November 1780.

 In April 1781 he took command of the frigate Alarm 32 in the Downs, serving in the Channel fleet during the campaign of June-November and then going out to the Leeward Islands in the early part of the following year where she was the repeating frigate at the Battle of the Saintes on 12 April 1782.
 Cotton returned to England at the peace, and he remained unemployed for the next eleven years.

 On 1 March 1793 he was appointed to the newly commissioned Majestic 74 for service in the Channel, and he participated in Admiral Lord Howe’s cruises from July-August before his command collided with the Bellerophon 74, Captain Thomas Pasley, forcing her to return to port.
-He later joined in the chase of Rear-Admiral Vanstabel’s squadron on 18 November.
+He later joined the unsuccessful cruise of October – December.
 At the Battle of the Glorious First of June in 1794 he seconded his divisional commander, Admiral Sir Alexander Hood’s, flagship Royal George 100, losing three men killed and eighteen wounded.
 Although he received Hood’s thanks, he did not distinguish himself greatly after being late into the action, and along with many other captains was not awarded the gold medal.